 |

-Students who already hold a bachelor’s degree
+Students with a completed bachelor’s degree

 |